-Of course, I can’t totally answer the answer posed in the title.
+Of course, I can’t totally answer the question posed in the title.
 Well, not precisely.
 I can say this: Darkness will play a role in your growth in faith.
 I often assumed that darkness was a negative thing.
 That isn’t true.
-If pressed into a corner, I guess I would have realized there was a place for those dark times.
+If pressed into a corner, I guess I should have realized there was a place for those dark times.
 But I didn’t understand the power of darkness in our growth.

 An example of this would be Job.
 He went through an extremely dark time where he lost possessions and most of his family.
 In the middle of all of it, his friends, who came to comfort him, ended up turning against him as did his wife.
 He also lost his health.
 It wasn’t like he was quietly in the dark.
 He was in the dark and covered with abscesses!
 I can’t even imagine that kind of misery!
 But out of this deeply miserable and dark period of his life, came an understanding of who GOD is.
 The pictures GOD painted of who He was often compare well with many of the Psalms.
 They are truly vivid.

 What if you were promised that you could come away from a dark time like that with a new awareness of who GOD is and a relationship with Him that would be closer than you ever imagined?
-Obviously we don’t get a choice about if and when these times come to us.
+Obviously we don’t get a choice about it and when these times will come to us.
 But understanding the work they do in our souls, can help bring us comfort.

 It is helpful to see all the ways GOD works in our lives.
 He is as creative in His dealings with us as His Creation shows us He is.

 This past week, we had a pause from our class.
-But we had the chance to meet one-on-one with our small group leader to sort out questions we have.
+But we had the chance to meet one-on-one with our small group leader to sort out questions wo de have.
 One of my questions was pretty complicated but was linked to one of the tools.
 It led to a very helpful discussion that I am still processing.